 3. Take into account external influencers

-Finance teams tend to take a laser-focused approach when analyzing their company’s data.
+Finance teams tend to take a laser-focused approach when analyzing their company's data.
 However, when creating your financial forecast, consider both the micro and macro environments that your company is operating in.
-Do not rely on historical data alone.
+Don't rely on historical data alone.
 Taking into account competition, market conditions, and the like will allow your finance team to adopt a more holistic approach to their financial forecasting and planning initiatives.

 4. Consider all outcomes with scenario planning